ericataneja1/Projects/README.md

   The line chart highlights consistent sales growth across all categories, with Technology outperforming Furniture and Office Supplies in 2017.

 **Possible Business Actions:**
-- Increase investment in high-performing sub-categories like Phones and Copiers to maximize profitability.
+- Increasing investment in high-performing sub-categories like Phones and Copiers could maximize profitability.
-- Monitor the declining performance of tables, as it has lower sales volume and negative profit (-$17.7K).
+- Monitoring the declining performance of tables, as it has lower sales volume and negative profit (-$17.7K).
-- Expand the market for Office Supplies and Furniture, which have stable but slower growth.
+- Expanding the market for Office Supplies and Furniture, which have stable but slower growth.

 ---